-Leslie Morales has worked as a production designer, art director, but mostly as a set decorator on films such as Lost Highway, Stoker, Twin Peaks, and Killing Then Softly, as well as on numerous TV series such as Rizzoli & Isles, Hawthorne, Everyone Hates Chris, and Twin Peaks for which she was nominated for an EMMY Award for the pilot.
+Production Design.
+Leslie has worked as a production designer, art director, but mostly as a set decorator on films such as Lost Highway, Stoker, Twin Peaks and Killing Then Softly and on numerous TV series such as Rizzoli & Isles, Hawthorne, Everyone Hates Chris, and Twin Peaks for which she was nominated for an Emmy Award for the pilot.

-Jonathan Richter is an animation director who strives to break from the typical CGI aesthetic by integrating multiple media and processes generally not used in the industry.
-Adept with traditional media such as paint, clay, and casting materials, as well as computer-based processes, he creates visuals that have the look and feel of the handmade and tactile.
-His client list includes record labels such as Sony, Warner Brothers, and Interscope; film companies such as Lionsgate and Roadside Attractions; agencies Foote, Cone, and Belding and Chiat/Day; as well as Blue Man Group and MTV networks.
+Motion Graphics.
+Jonathan is an animation director who strives to break from the typical CGI aesthetic by integrating multiple media and processes generally not used in the industry.
+Adept with traditional media such as paint, clay, and casting materials, as well as computer based processes.
+Jonathan creates visuals that have the look and feel of the handmade and tactile.
+His client list includes record labels such as Sony, Warner Brothers and Interscope, film companies such as Lionsgate and Roadside Attractions, agencies Foote, Cone, and Belding and Chiat/Day, as well as The Blue Man Group and MTV networks.

 Mark Schlicher BA, University of Wisconsin – Eau Claire